-On the 30th of January 2020, Victorian Trades Hall Council launched an air quality standard that connects workers health and safety at work with the Environmental Protection Authority's air quality rating, which can be found on the EPAs AirWatch website.
+On January 30, 2020, as a result of severe bushfires in the state in the summer of 2019/2020, Victorian Trades Hall Council launched an air quality standard that connects workers health and safety at work with the Environmental Protection Authority's air quality rating, which can be found on the EPAs AirWatch website.

-The document highlights what employers and workers can do proactively do reduce the risk of exposing workers to poor quality air, particularly at-risk workers and those working outdoors.
+The Air Quality document highlights what employers and workers can do proactively do reduce the risk of exposing workers to poor quality air, particularly at-risk workers and those working outdoors.

 Importantly, it is stated that all non-critical outdoor work must cease when the EPA Air Quality Index level is Very Poor.

 VTHCs Air Quality Standard can be downloaded below.
 Consult with your union; use it in your workplace - start the discussion with your employer now.

 Even if you work indoors, there are a number of other, related issues.
 For example, particularly for at risk workers, their health may be at risk even just getting to work.
 Here are some things to consider: